Beryl Bainbridge: Final years

 In 2003, Bainbridge's grandson Charlie Russell began filming a documentary, Beryl's Last Year, about her life.
-The documentary detailed her upbringing and her attempts to write a novel, Dear Brutus (which later became The Girl in the Polka Dot Dress); it was broadcast in the United Kingdom on 2 June 2007 on BBC Four.
+The documentary detailed her upbringing and her attempts to write a novel, Dear Brutus (which later became The Girl in the Polka Dot Dress).
+It was broadcast in the United Kingdom on 2 June 2007 on BBC Four.

 In 2009, Bainbridge donated the short story Goodnight Children, Everywhere to Oxfam's Ox-Tales project, four collections of UK stories written by 38 authors.
 Her story was published in the "Air" collection.
 Bainbridge was the patron of the People's Book Prize.

 Bainbridge was still working on The Girl in the Polka Dot Dress at the time of her death.
-The novel, which was based on a real-life journey Bainbridge made across America in 1968, is about the mystery girl reputed to have been involved in the assassination of Robert Kennedy.
+The novel, which was based on a real-life journey Bainbridge made across America in 1968, is about the mystery girl reputed to have been involved in the assassination of Robert F. Kennedy.
 The novel, which was published in May 2011 by Little, Brown, was edited for publication by Brendan King, whose biography Beryl Bainbridge: Love by All Sorts of Means was published in September 2016.

 Death

-Bainbridge died on 2 July 2010, aged 77, in a London hospital after her cancer recurred.
+Bainbridge had been a heavy smoker for much of her life.
+Her cancer returned and she died on 2 July 2010, aged 77, in a London hospital.
 Confusion over her birth year resulted in some reports giving her age at death as 75.
 She is buried in Highgate Cemetery.